Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 3. Dedicated

 The Dedicated tiers run apps on dedicated Azure VMs.
-The apps within the same app service plan can share the resources and power.
-This comes with 99.95% SLA and scaling options.
-This tier is further divided into Basic, Standard, and Premium with increasing computing power and features.
+Apps within the same app service plan can share resources and power.
+This tier comes with a 99.95% SLA and scaling options.
+It is further divided into Basic, Standard, and Premium, each with increasing computing power and features.

 • Basic